-Everyone is not eligible for a Health Savings Account.
-To have access to an HSA you must be in a High-Deductible Health Plan.
-Meaning your out of pocket deductibles must be between \$1,300-\$6,550 for a single insured and \$2,600-\$13,100 for a family in 2017.
+Not everyone is eligible for a Health Savings Account, to have access to an HSA you must be in a High-Deductible Health Plan.
+This means your out of pocket deductibles must be at minimum \$1,400 and your max out of pocket can be no greater than \$6,900 for a single insured and for a family the minimum deductible can be no less than \$2,800 and maximum out of pocket expenses can be no greater than \$13,800 for a family in 2020.

 If your health insurance plan meets those parameters you can contribute to a Health Savings Account.

-The annual 2017 contribution limit, (employer+employee) is \$3,400 for a single insured and \$6,750 for a family.
+The annual 2020 contribution limit, (employer+employee) is \$3,550 for a single insured and \$7,100 for a family.
 If you?re over 55 you?re allowed an additional \$1,000 catch up contribution annually.

 Most employers who have high deductible health plans are beginning to start HSA?s for their employees.
-However, if you?re not satisfied with your company?s plan, or they don?t offer one, you can certainly shop around for your own.
-Do keep in mind if your company offers a plan and makes contributions to your account it would be wise to use your it.
+However, if you?re not satisfied with your company?s plan or they don?t offer one you can certainly shop around for your own HSA.
+Keep in mind if your company offers a plan and makes contributions to your account it would be wise to use your employer?s plan.
 A study from the Employee Benefit Research Group found that in 2015 employers who contributed averaged an annual contribution of \$948.
+Other more recent studies show the employer contributions typically varies by the size of the company, but varying between \$750 and \$1250.

 When doing your own shopping, remember to check costs, ease of use and investment options available.

-Flexible Spending Accounts are offered through an employerestablished benefit plan. •Unlike the HSA if you are self-employed, you aren?t eligible for a FSA. •A Flexible Spending Account will allow participants to put up to \$2,600 annually in their account.
-In a FSA, you also have the ability to access funds throughout the year for qualified medical expenses even if you haven?t contributed them to the account yet.
+Flexible Spending Accounts are much different from HAS?s.
+They are offered through an employer-established benefit plan.
+Unlike the HSA if you are self-employed, you aren?t eligible for an FSA.
+A Flexible Spending Account will allow participants to put up to \$2,750 annually in their account.
+FSA?s also provide you the ability to access funds throughout the year for qualified medical expenses even if you haven?t contributed them to the account yet.